korningf/git-pass/README.md

 The workflow varies: when using an MSys or MinGW GPG this may be command-line.

-When using GPG for Windows, this will use the Windows secure PIN Entry dialog.
+When using GPG for Windows, this will use the Windows Secure PIN Entry dialog.